NVlabs/tracks-to-4d/README.md

  │   │   │   ├── 001.jpg
  │   │   │   ├── ...
 ```
+where any number of videos can be provided.
 ### Preprocessing

 Before running preprocessing, download the CoTracker code and checkpoint under `thirdparty/` (see `thirdparty/readme.txt` for details).